Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 * `OnScenarioComplete`
 * `OnDisable`

 So, in order to have deliberate non-random object movement, you will just need to put your object movement code inside of one of the recurrent lifecycle functions. `OnUpdate()` runs on every frame of the simulation, and `OnIterationStart()` runs every Iteration (which can be the same as each frame if you have only 1 frame per Iteration of your Scenario).
-For example, the code below moves all objects tagged with the component `ForwardMoverTag` by along their forward axis by 1 unit, on every Iteration.
+For example, the code below moves all objects tagged with the component `ForwardMoverTag` along their forward axis by 1 unit, on every Iteration.

 ```C#
 protected override void OnIterationStart()